 Halloween is just around the corner and there are plenty of fun Halloween events in Hong Kong!
 For those of us who love horror movies, Halloween provides the perfect excuse to indulge in some spooky and scary cinema.
-To get yourself in to the ‘danger zone’ watch this video of scary movies, it also has the answers to the quiz we posted on our Facebook page.
 Meanwhile, The Expat Living team shares some of their favourite scary movies for those who like thrills and chills.
 For the faint of heart – feel free to use this as your cheatsheet of what flicks to avoid when someone invites you over for a Halloween movie night!
 And if you are hosting a kids’ movie night, here is a list of not-so-scary films.

 The Expat Living team’s top Halloween horror movies